Lucy Watt, BACP registered counsellor

 I have particular experience of providing bereavement counselling, although my practice is by no means limited to this.
-However, loss, in its many forms (e.g. of a relationship, status, health, love, motivation, achievement, aspirations, lifestyle, or routine), can be core to much of what we bring to and explore in therapy.
+Loss, in its many forms (e.g. of a relationship, status, health, love, motivation, achievement, aspirations, lifestyle, or routine), can be core to much of what we bring to and explore in therapy.
 You may have suffered a childhood bereavement that you never mourned at the time, and now want give yourself permission to grieve that significant loss, or your loss may be more recent, and you need some space and support to process what has happened.
 I can use my experience and skills to facilitate thIs.

 Training, qualifications & experience

 I am a registered member of the British Association for Counsellors and Psychotherapists (BACP) and abide by their ethical framework.
 I meet regularly with a clinical supervisor to review my work and I am fully insured.

 - BSc (Hons) Reflective Therapeutic Practice (1st Class) with a Diploma in Humanistic Counselling from Metanoia Institute, Ealing, London (BSc awarded via Middlesex University).
 This is a BACP accredited training course.

 I have received additional training and supervision in bereavement counselling at St Joseph’s Hospice, Hackney, London, where I practise as a bereavement counsellor.

 Areas of counselling I deal with